Principal Investigator

 Lab Technician

-He earned a B.S. in Biochemistry from SUNY Geneseo, where he conducted snake vertebral morphology research in Dr. Jacob McCartney’s lab.
-He also earned a M.S. in Forensic Science from CUNY John Jay, where he conducted his master’s thesis on the method optimization of different extraction procedures and LC-MS/MS conditions to determine optimal methods to identify and quantify CBD, THC and their metabolites in whole blood in Dr. Marta Concheiro-Guisan’s lab.
+Kevin’s main focus was on our GCMS system where he developed single ion monitoring methods for detecting polycyclic aromatic hydrocarbons.
+In addition, he developed several manual and automated extraction techniques for isolating these compounds from soil and off silicone wristbands for human exposure assessments.
+Kevin received a B.S. in Biochemistry from SUNY Geneseo and an M.S. in Forensic Science from CUNY John Jay, where he conducted his master’s thesis on the method optimization of different extraction procedures and LC-MS/MS conditions to determine optimal methods to identify and quantify CBD, THC and their metabolites in whole blood in Dr. Marta Concheiro-Guisan’s lab.
+Kevin is now a medical lab scientist and toxicologist at UPenn Hospital.

 Schidza Cime